hpcuantwerpen/UAntwerpen-easyconfigs/b/buildtools/README.md

   * `makeinfo` was added to the bundle.
 It is not fully functional as there is no TeX on the system, but for some builds it seems to be enough.

+  * `xxd`, which is a tiny hex editor that comes with Vim, was also added to the bundle.
+    It is a dependency for PLUMED and available on most systems, but it was added to the bundle for completeness.

   * Versions used: See the EasyConfig file.

   * AutoGen is still not included as that package is a pain to install.